 Why Cook With CBD?

-Why should you cook with CBD?
-Why not just vape it, use it as a muscle rub or cream, take it in pill form, or even ingest it sub lingually?
-Why bother with adding it to your favorite recipes at all?
+Should you really cook with CBD?
+How about to just vape it, use it as a muscle rub or cream, take it in pill form, or even ingest it sub lingually?

 Well, for one, it’s sometimes fun to just switch up your routine.
 Everything gets old after a while.
 That’s why doing something different to liven up your life can be good for you and your health.